 In the event of a leak, any beds, bookshelves, chairs, tables, or sofas in standing water need to be moved as soon as possible.
 While these items are not dangerous when wet like our appliances, they can be damaged beyond repair.
 Moving furniture to a dry area will not only save it, it will also create an area in your home that is easier to clean.

-If everything has been done to save your household items and your plumber is still not there, take out your phone and snap away!
+If everything has been done to save your household items and still no plumber?
+Take out your phone and snap away!
 If your home is insured, any photographic evidence of damage to your possessions can help make your case with the insurance company.

 We understand that a leak is more often than not, more than just a leak.
 Whether there are underlying issues that need repairs, or your plumbing has been damaged, Art Can Fix It!
 Art Plumbing, AC & Electric is here to make the repair process as painless as possible.
 Call us today at 1-800-475-1504 for help with your plumbing emergency!
 For more plumbing tips, check out our Plumbing, AC & Electric Tips blog and “LIKE Us” on Facebook!